 In terms of overall performance, Exxon had a truly miserable three months.
 The price of oil largely held steady in the $40/bbl area, but energy sector stock prices continued their downhill march.
 Exxon, for instance, lost almost 25% of its value between the ends of June and September.
-The Texas-based also booted from the Dow Jones Industrial Average just to rub salt into the wounds.
-As far as the portfolio is concerned, this obviously weighed heavily.
-The $80 invested in the firm to date sported a market value of $63.20 at the end of 3Q20.
+The Texas-based giant was also booted from the Dow Jones Industrial Average just to rub salt into the wounds.
+As far as the portfolio is concerned, this obviously weighed heavily: the $80 invested in the firm to date sported a market value of $63.20 at the end of 3Q20.
 That, in turn, helped to drag down the rest of the constituents.
 The total market value of the Micro Portfolio‘s holdings came in at $393.22 at period end.

 The Coffee Can Portfolio